raphaellepuschitz/SVG-World-Map/README.md

 </details>

 <details>
-<summary><b>Time Control addon module</b>
+<summary><b>Time Controls</b>
 <table><tr><td> &raquo; Demo: <a href="https://raphaellepuschitz.github.io/SVG-World-Map/demo/time-animation.html">Time animation and controls</a></td></tr></table>
 <table><tr><td> &raquo; Demo: <a href="https://raphaellepuschitz.github.io/SVG-World-Map/demo/wikipedia-data-animation.html">Wikipedia table data time animation</a></td></tr></table>
 <table><tr><td> &raquo; Demo: <a href="https://raphaellepuschitz.github.io/SVG-World-Map/demo/corona-world-map.html">COVID-19 Corona virus world map</a></td></tr></table>
 </summary>

-The SVG World Map library includes a nice addon for **animated data visualization**: A [JavaScript module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) for an easy integration of time series data on the map with changing colors for each country or province.
+The SVG World Map library includes **Time Controls** for **animated data visualization**, to provide an easy integration of time series data on the map with changing colors for each country or province.

-Before activating the Time Control module, make sure to have [svg-world-map-time-controls.mjs](./src/svg-world-map-time-controls.mjs) and the webfont folder `/src/font/...` included in your project.
+> Before activating the Time Controls, make sure to have the webfont folder `/src/font/...` included in your project.

-* Set the options parameter `timeControls` to `true` to load and acivate the module
+* Set the options parameter `timeControls` to `true` to acivate the Time Controls
 * Use `timePause` and `timeLoop` for further adjustments
 * `mapDate` is the custom callback function (see above)